-See Armenia the easy way: Day Trips from Yerevan
+See Armenia the Easy Way: Best Day Trips from Yerevan

 Armenia is a relatively small country.
 It makes good sense to base yourself in Yerevan, even if you are planning to tour the country.
-Day trips from Yerevan may be easier, more comfortable and more budget-friendly than trying to do a tour.
+Day trips from Yerevan may be easier, more comfortable and more budget-friendly than trying to change accommodation daily.

-Many sights are scattered in all directions, and all roads lead to Yerevan.
+Although Armenia is a relatively small country, many sights are scattered in all directions, and all roads lead to Yerevan.
+Visiting sites in Armenia as day trips from yerevan therefore makes perfect sense

 But most of all, Yerevan is a beautiful welcoming city in ist own right, with great accommodation, culture and food.
 So, here is my handy guide to day trips from Yerevan.